PlayForm/WebSite/Source/Content/en/personal-data-protection-policy.md

         -   where applicable, a reference to the record of the data breach occurred involving the personal data;

-        -   if Playform acts as a data processor, the information to be provided includes the names and contact details of controllers, name and contact details of controller's representative (if applicable), categories of processing (activities), names of third countries or
+        -   if PlayForm acts as a data processor, the information to be provided includes the names and contact details of controllers, name and contact details of controller's representative (if applicable), categories of processing (activities), names of third countries or